 Finally, pour a glass of wine, tear off a piece of good crusty bread and dig in.
 If you are trying to impress your date, add a few tea candles and some Marvin Gaye while you describe the culinary skill it took to prepare Moules à la Marinière (“mussels in white wine”).
 It should do the trick.

 - 2 cloves of minced garlic

 - ½ cup of chopped parsley

-- Over medium-high heat melt butter in sauce pan.
+Over medium-high heat melt butter in a saucepan.

 - Sautee shallots and garlic until soft (2 minutes)